What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 F7 shows a window with typed commands and allows you to select one of them.
 The console also works with text selection with the mouse, copy-paste, cursor positioning, deletion, backspace - everything we like.

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

-Windows PowerShell ISE is a complete development environment with a tabbed and syntax-highlighted code editor, command builder, built-in debugger, and other programming pleasures.
-If you write a hyphen after the command name in the development environment editor, you will get all available options in the drop-down list with an indication of the type.
-You can launch PowerShell ISE either through a shortcut from the system menu, or using the executable file powershell_ise.exe.
+Windows PowerShell ISE is a full-fledged development environment with a tabbed code editor with syntax highlighting, a command designer, a built-in debugger, and other programming delights.
+If you type a hyphen after a command name in the IDE editor, you'll see a drop-down list of all available parameters, along with their type.
+You can launch PowerShell ISE either through a shortcut in the system menu or by running the powershell_ise.exe executable.

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 Cmdlets

-In Windows PowerShell, the so-called. cmdlets.
-These are specialized .NET classes that provide a variety of functionality.
-They're named Action-Object (or Verb-Noun, if you prefer), and the hyphen-separated link resembles the predicate and subject in natural language sentences.
-For example, Get-Help literally means "Get-Help", or in a PowerShell context: "Show-Help".
-In fact, this is an analogue of the man command in Unix systems, and manuals in PowerShell must be requested in this way, and not by calling cmdlets with the --help or /? key.
-Do not forget about the online PowerShell documentation: Microsoft has it quite detailed.
+Π’ Windows PowerShell now features so-called cmdlets.
+These are specialized .NET classes that implement a variety of functionality.
+They are named using the Action-Object (or Verb-Noun, if you prefer) principle, and the hyphenated pairing resembles the predicate and subject in natural language sentences.
+For example, Get-Help literally means "Get-Help" or, in the context of PowerShell, "Show-Help."
+Essentially, it's the equivalent of the man command in Unix systems, and manuals in PowerShell should be accessed this way, rather than by invoking cmdlets with the --help or /? switch.
+Don't forget about PowerShell's online documentation: Microsoft has quite a detailed one.

 In addition to Get, cmdlets use other verbs to denote actions (and not only verbs, strictly speaking).
 In the list below we give some examples: